 It works similarly in vegetation, and the resulting principle is roughly the same for Geranium Rozanne.
 Since Rozanne is a sterile hybrid, any seed she produces won’t create new Geranium Rozanne offspring.

 While this might seem a nuisance that we can’t simply collect the seeds from Rozanne each year to propagate more of her elsewhere, it does have one distinct advantage: she stays put.

-Some plants are terrible wanderers, dropping seed here and there in the garden, and showing up well out of the bounds of where you intended for your flowering lovelies to be.
-Rozanne can’t go anywhere you don’t want her to be, so she’ll stay put right where you plant her until of course, you decide she needs to go somewhere else.
+Some plants are terrible wanderers, dropping seed here and there in the garden.
+They show up well out of the bounds of where you intended your flowering lovelies to be.
+Rozanne can’t go anywhere you don’t want her to be!
+Therefore, she’ll stay put right where you plant her until of course, you decide she needs to go somewhere else.

-All in all, while seeds may appeal to some as a less expensive way to start your flowering friends, the benefits of Rozanne’s resilient nature make it easy to look past her sterile nature and embrace her ready-made goodness in your garden.
+Seeds may appeal to some as a less expensive way to start your flowering friends.
+However, Rozanne’s resiliance make it easy to look past her sterile nature and embrace her ready-made goodness in your garden.